ggonnella/textformats/manuals/TF-Spec_language.md

 must be different from the elements separator given under `splitted_by` and the two strings shall not contain each other.
 The internal separator cannot be contained in the element names, because it is used to split the name from the rest of the text.
-However, the textual representations of the element values can contain the internal separator.
+However, the string representations of the element values can contain the internal separator.
 The elements separator cannot be present in both element names and values.